 There are also Alexa Skills, which add more functionality to your Echo thanks to third-party developers.
 You can access the skills store by heading to the main menu and tapping on “Skills”.
 From there, you can download all sorts off different skills, from ambient rain sounds all the way to skills that let you control smarthome devices.

-- › How to Set Spotify as Your Default Music Provider on the Amazon Echo
+- › How to Play Spotify Music on the Amazon Echo